Exploring the Boston Harborwalk

 Waterfront Views

-View of the skyline
+View of the Boston skyline

 Boats and ferries coming and going